alt3kx/wafparan01d3/README.md

 `
 ```
 ### Demos
-You can try `wafparan01d3.py` by running the demo environment that deploys WAF ModSecurity & 'Mock' using latest OWASP Core Rule Set `CRS 3.3.2` and `wafparan01d3.py` evaluating ModSecurity paranoia levels easyble customizable.
+You can try `wafparan01d3.py` by running the VM environment that deploys WAF ModSecurity & 'Mock' using latest OWASP Core Rule Set `CRS 3.3.2` and `wafparan01d3.py` evaluating ModSecurity paranoia levels easyble customizable.

 To run the demo enviroment: